Applied Molecular and Health Sciences

 Learning Outcomes

-Upon successful completion of the Master of Applied Molecular and Health Sciences, graduates will have the capacity to:
+Upon completion of this program, students will have the capacity to:

 1. Master advanced principles of molecular and cellular biology, as well as the use of advanced laboratory techniques to study these principles.